KimRuedasR/HR-Express-API/readme.md

 2. **Install**:
    npm install
 3. **MySQL Setup**:

    - New User:
      Create new user "hrmanagement".

+   SQl Query:

    ```bash
    CREATE USER 'hrmanagement'@'localhost' IDENTIFIED BY 'hrmanagement';
    ```

    - Test database
      Import "./hrmanagement.sql" for a test database

    - Grant:
      Grant all privileges to the "hrmanagement" user and the "hrmanagement.sql" datadase.

+   SQl Query:

    ```bash
    GRANT ALL PRIVILEGES ON hrmanagement.\* TO 'hrmanagement'@'localhost';
    ```

    - Flush:
+     Flush privileges.

+   SQl Query:

    ```bash
    FLUSH PRIVILEGES;
    ```

 4. **DB Config**:

+   - By default configured for "hrmanagement.sql" test database.

-   - Update config/database.js.
+   - Update ./config/database.js.

 5. **Start**:
    npm start

+6. **Test**:
+   Import ./Postman_hrManagement.postman_collection.json with Postman to test the CRUD operations for "Administradores" and "Empleados" entities.

 ## Endpoints